ketancmaheshwari/pd/README.md

 3. Exit status of grp -i -e ketan is 127
 The stdouts and stderrs are in ./omzele.dir dir
 ```
+## But this is same as tee
+Yes.
+Except that it preserves standard errors of the intermediate commands and is relatively easy to read compared to interjecting tee commands at each stage of the pipeline.

 ## Known Limitations
 No way to escape the shell expansion in the quick `!!` way.
 One has to manually escape the `$` using \; for instance in the following pipeline the awk will run without $1 because bash expansion eats $1: